4 Different Types of Real Estate to Consider

 When people think about real estate, they likely think about single-family homes first and foremost.
 A single-family home is a home built on its own lot, so it isn’t sharing any walls with another home.
 Single-family homes also commonly have garages, which can be attached or detached.
 These homes are popular because their detached nature means they give homeowners more privacy than other home types, and homeowners don’t have to worry about their next-door neighbors being on the other side of an eight-inch wall.
 While single-family homes are typically more expensive than other options, they also sell for more money and have higher potential equity.

 Home buyers who have experience living in an apartment and aren’t sure if a single-family home is right for them may want to purchase a condo instead.
 When owning a condo, the homeowner doesn’t have as much responsibility for the home, so many expensive costs aren’t going to fall directly on their shoulders.
 However, in order to pay for maintenance, condominium owners will need to pay HOA fees, which can potentially be expensive.
 However, they do ensure everyone living in the complex won’t have to mow their own lawns or pay for a new roof if it starts to leak.
 With condos, the owner owns the building they live in, but not the land it’s on.
+Useful tip: Consider checking pre-selling sites like Precondo for a detailed description of what you can expect so you can weigh your options without breaking a sweat.

 Townhouses share some features with condos and single-family homes, making them appealing to many home buyers.
 Like condos, townhouses often share at least one wall with neighbors, so they don’t have quite as much privacy as a single-family home, but they often come with a Homeowners Association that collects dues and uses the money on upkeep costs around the neighborhood.
 Townhouses are also more affordable than single-family homes, which makes them more accessible.
 While condos tend to be smaller on average, townhouses are often larger, and some even provide the homeowner with a backyard or patio area.